techbootcamp/book/modules/web-development/css.md

 ## Where can CSS live?
-Styles can live in multiple places, from a seperate .css file, to embedded in the head of an HTML file, to defining the styles inline on HTML elements.
+Styles can live in multiple places, from a separate .css file, to embedded in the head of an HTML file, to defining the styles inline on HTML elements.

 ### In a CSS file (.css)
-Defining styles in a seperate file is ideal because it improves readiblity and allows styles to be applied to multiple pages.
+Defining styles in a separate file is ideal because it improves readability and allows styles to be applied to multiple pages.
 Also, multiple stylesheet files can be applied to a single document.

 ````html
 <!-- default.html -->